 Cataracts remain a leading cause of blindness and visual impairment globally, significantly impairing the quality of life among older adults.1 While the natural aging process is the primary driver of lens opacification, systemic factors such as diabetes, ocular trauma, and long-term steroid use have been identified as key contributors to its development.2 In the Indonesian context, the burden of blindness due to cataracts is extremely high.
 It is estimated that cataracts are the leading cause of blindness in approximately 1.3 million people aged 50 years and over across the archipelago.3,4

-The clinical management of cataracts has undergone a significant paradigm shift, with phacoemulsification becoming the gold standard treatment, increasingly delivered through an Outpatient Surgery or Day Care (ODC) model5 While this model is highly operationally efficient, it poses significant challenges to patient safety.
+The clinical management of cataracts has undergone a significant paradigm shift, with phacoemulsification becoming the gold standard treatment, increasingly delivered through an Outpatient Surgery or Day Care (ODC) model.5 While this model is highly operationally efficient, it poses significant challenges to patient safety.
 In a day care system, patients are discharged immediately after the procedure, shifting responsibility for complex postoperative care, including infection control and medication adherence, directly to the patient and their family.6

-This rapid patient care presents significant challenges in nursing care, particularly in conveying important health information to patients vulnerable to cognitive decline and perioperative anxiety.(7,8) Traditional lecture methods are often ineffective in stressful environments because they overload the thinking skills of elderly patients who must mentally recall and re-understand instructions.(9,10) Although health education has proven beneficial, evidence is limited regarding the most effective methods in a day care setting with rapid patient turnover and limited interaction time.
+This rapid patient care presents significant challenges in nursing care, particularly in conveying important health information to patients vulnerable to cognitive decline and perioperative anxiety.7,8 Traditional lecture methods are often ineffective in stressful environments because they overload the thinking skills of elderly patients who must mentally recall and re-understand instructions.9,10 Although health education has proven beneficial, evidence is limited regarding the most effective methods in a day care setting with rapid patient turnover and limited interaction time.

 To address this gap, this study compared the effectiveness of lecture and audiovisual methods on the Quality of Discharge Teaching (QTDS) and Readiness for Discharge (RHDS) in a tertiary referral hospital (FKRTL).
 In contrast to previous research, this study specifically addresses the challenges in delivering standardized, easily understood, and appropriate education to the sensory and cognitive limitations of elderly patients in the outpatient surgical environment.